Marriageable age: Marriageable age as a right vs exceptions

-In the majority of countries, a right to marry at age 18 is enshrined along with all other rights and responsibilities of adulthood.
+In majority of countries, a right to marry at age 18 is enshrined along with all other rights and responsibilities of adulthood.
 However, most of these countries allow those younger than that age to marry, usually with parental consent or judicial authorization.
 These exceptions vary considerably by country.
 The United Nations Population Fund stated:

 In recent years, many countries in the EU have tightened their marriage laws, either banning marriage under 18 completely, or requiring judicial approval for such marriages.
 Countries which have reformed their marriage laws in recent years include Sweden (2014), Denmark (2017), Germany (2017), Luxembourg (2014), Spain (2015), Netherlands (2015), Finland (2019) and Ireland (2019).
 Many developing countries have also enacted similar laws in recent years: Honduras (2017), Ecuador (2015), Costa Rica (2017), Panama (2015), Trinidad & Tobago (2017), Malawi (2017).

 The minimum age requirements of 12 years old for females and 14 years old for males were written into English civil law.
-By default, these provisions became the minimum marriage ages in colonial America.
+By default, these provisions became the minimum marriageable ages in colonial America.
 This English common law inherited from the British remained in force in America unless a specific state law was enacted to replace them.
 In the United States, as in most developed countries, age restrictions have been revised upward so that they are now between 15 and 21 years of age.

 In Western countries, marriages of teenagers have become rare in recent years, with their frequency declining during the past few decades.
 For instance, in Finland, where in the early 21st century underage youth could obtain a special judicial authorization to marry, there were only 30–40 such marriages per year during that period (with most of the spouses being aged 17), while in the early 1990s, more than 100 such marriages were registered each year.
 Since 1 June 2019 Finland has banned marriages of anyone under 18 with no exemptions.